altruios/namshubettulpa/public/namshubettuple/restructuring.md

 "It should have my name on it."
 "We'll be right in, have a seat in the parlor."
 *Flanagan closed the door, then walked up to Martha.*
-"okay, so - this either works or it doesn't, see that keypad" ~She did, it was below the plaque, slightly off to the left~ "put in these numbers:"
+"Okay, so - this either works or it doesn't, see that keypad" ~She did, it was below the plaque, slightly off to the left~ "Put in these numbers:"
 ~A list followed - she typed them in.~
 ~As she entered the last one a pleasant chirp came from the tiny speaker attached to the left~ ~Flanagan nodded.~